In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Introduction

 \item \textbf{Characterize stability under input-distribution shift (Theorem~\ref{thm:ood-wass}).} We demonstrate that under input-distribution shift from pretraining data to inference-time prompt, the Bayes Gap incurs an out-of-distribution (OOD) penalty proportional to the Wasserstein distance between the distributions, while the Posterior Variance is intrinsic to the target domain. \citet{zhang2024trained} have noted that ICL is vulnerable to input-distribution shift in some settings, whereas our results specifically show that only the Bayes Gap increases in proportion to the magnitude of the shift. \end{enumerate}

 The paper is organized as follows.
-Section~\ref{sec:setup} formalizes the meta-learning prompt model, introduces the Transformer architecture, and states assumptions, followed by a primer on the Bayes-optimal in-context predictor.
+Section~\ref{sec:setup} formalizes the meta-learning prompt model, introduces a uniform-attention Transformer, and states assumptions, followed by a primer on the Bayes-optimal in-context predictor.
 Section~\ref{sec:main} presents the risk decomposition and then analyzes (i) the Bayes Gap (Section~\ref{sec:bayes-gap}), (ii) the Posterior Variance (Section~\ref{sec:posterior-variance}), and (iii) OOD stability under input-distribution shift (Section~\ref{sec:ood-stability}).
+Section~\ref{sec:experiments} provides the numerical experiments, supporting our theories.
 Section~\ref{sec:conclusion} concludes with limitations and future work.
-The Appendix contains a list of notation, all technical proofs, auxiliary lemmas, and extended discussions.
+The Appendix contains a list of notation, experimental details, all technical proofs, auxiliary lemmas, and extended discussions.

 \textbf{Related Work}